IAbdullahSlash/updated/README.md

 Modern harmful content has evolved beyond traditional threats, now encompassing, day to day online threats, misinformation, cyberbullying, etc. Our platform provide you with a chatbot designed to detect and identify harmful content across various file formats and offer corrections where possible, and suggest appropriate actions to mitigate the harm.
 It aims at helping users by encouraging a safer environment by identifying the incorrect, harmful and threatening information and promotes exchange of authentic informations.

 ## Google Solution Challenge Project'25
 Organised By Google Developer Groups.
-Project by **404 Fixers** From Integral University, Lucknow.
+Project by **404Fixers** From Integral University, Lucknow.

 # Intro video